meadot01/adherent_sample_oven/README.md

 ### Logging

-Sample data will be logged to \AdherentOvenLogs for the saft oven and to \AdherentSheerLogs for sheer testing.
+Sample data will be logged to \AdherentOvenLogs for the saft oven and to \AdherentShearLogs for shear testing.
+Search for these directories to find them as they will be located in strange locations with the ClickOnce install.